A trip to Rome doesn’t mean you have to compromise your life, or go hungry – you can eat vegan and eat well all over the city.

-Despite understandable preconceptions about the heavily traditional nature of Roman cuisine, eating vegan in Rome is actually relatively easy, and getting easier every day.
+Despite concerns about the defiantly traditional nature of Roman cuisine, being vegan in Rome is actually relatively easy.
+Here’s our guide on how to do it!

 Vegan restaurants in Rome